 ~Please read below for what to expect during the exam~

-We are currently providing curbside appointments only.
+We are keeping traffic to a minimum in our lobby.
 Please call 517-655-2777 when you arrive to check in.

 ****Please bring all the information to fill out the “Screening Eye Exam Form.”
 Alternatively you can download and print the form then bring it with you to your appointment****